saritacutinha/Cypress-TestProject/README.md

 1. Created test fixtures for data.
 2. Created config file for commonly used data like the URLs.
 3. Divided the Web App into components and pages and created class for the same with functions so the functions could be reusable if needed.
-4. Created Cyoress commands for common functions.
+4. Created Cypress commands for common functions.
 5. Maintained abstraction -in the tests.

 Are there any improvements you could make to your submission?